 Founded in 1913 by Mario Prada, Italian luxury fashion house Prada has grown into one of the most notable luxury brands in the industry.

-It’s the rise of athleisure accessories that pushed Prada in the top most popular luxury brands online in 2019.
-It successfully captured new interests with its inspired marketing campaigns and new product lines, such as its popular Cloudburst sneakers and nylon belt bags.
+It’s the rise of athleisure and designer sneakers that pushed Prada to the top of the most popular luxury brands online in 2020.
+It successfully captured new interests with its inspired marketing campaigns and new product lines, such as its popular sneakers collaboration with Adidas.

 Most popular Prada items online